derUli/radius_login/README.md

 ## Installation instructions

-1. Add this snippet to your cms-config.php before installation of packages.
+1. Add this snippet to your CMSConfig.php before installation of packages.
 Adjust it to your individual requirements.

 ```php
 	var $radius_login = [